The XE795 is Spirit Fitness’s highest-end residential elliptical machine to date and as such, it comes with an impressive ratio of features to price.

 And the self-generating power system could be really convenient if you planned on putting your elliptical somewhere that might not have access to a power outlet.

-But this elliptical is missing out on some key features most other models in this price range are offering.
+But this elliptical is missing out on a key feature most other models in this price range are offering – power incline

 If you don’t think you’d miss having incline options and really want that self-generating power, I could see purchasing the XE795 because it really is an elite elliptical.